nerds-ufes/Flex-Cubic/README.md

 **Index Terms** — *Congestion Control Algorithms, eBPF*

 ## Background and Related Work
+A structural limitation remains in most CCAs in the differentiation between losses caused by congestion events, illustrated in Fig 1 (a), and those caused by corrupted bits at physical layer by noise and interference, which is depicted in Fig 2 (b).
+In long-distance optical fibers, free-space optical (FSO) links subject to atmospheric turbulence, and satellite communications links under noise and interference, a non-negligible fraction of packet losses stems from residual bit errors rate (BER), and not from buffer overload.

 ![Discarding of packets due to: (a) buffer overload, (b) packet corruption, and (c) packet timeout.](Images/rnp-400-Packet_loss.png)

 **Fig 1** - *Setup: Setup created for flow testing with competition between 10 TCP flows.*

+As a result, losses caused by corrupted packets are interpreted as congestion signals, causing cwnd reductions, unwarranted rate oscillations, and systematic under-utilization of available bandwidth.
+In this work, we focus on networks composed of high Bandwidth-Delay Product (BDP) links, where this effect is particularly severe, as window recovery after a reduction may require tens or hundreds of RTTs, significantly degrading average throughput, while also highlighting the behavior of loss-based algorithms.

+In addition, there are strong dependence of congestion control on RTT.
+Route reconfigurations in adaptable networks may impose different propagation delays to in-flight packets of a given flow, as illustrated in Fig 1 (c) triggering a loss event.
+Classic performance models show that TCP throughput is proportional to cwnd/RTT and inversely proportional to $RTT \cdot \sqrt{p}$, where \textit{p} denotes the packet loss probability.
+Thus, links with high RTT require proportionally larger windows to fully exploit the available capacity.
+However, in modern networks, particularly in optical networks and Low Earth Orbit (LEO) satellite networks, this assumption is no longer valid.
+In these systems, RTT becomes a dynamic variable, subject to frequent sudden changes; and modern CCAs must be equipped with tools for facing such challenges.

 ## Topology: TCP Cubic association with eBPF
 ![Topology adopted and results of competition between two (partially overlapping) flows using standard TCP Cubic vs. Flex-Cubic with losses